How to Calculate ARR: Steps, Examples, and Mistakes

 Total ARR = €11,760 + €2,340 + €2,000 = €16,100

-For all the edge cases beyond what’s covered here, see all ARR formula edge cases.
+For all the edge cases beyond what is covered here, see all ARR formula edge cases.
+For the foundational definition and breakdown, see the SaaS metrics glossary.

 ARR vs MRR